sadafnazir-lab/Webwarlords-exp-2/README.md

 **About the Lab(objective):**

-The microbiology lab deals with the study of microbes.
-The lab involves learning the basic techniques of sterilizing media/glassware and growing microorganisms on specific media.
-Preparation of media and use of autoclave is studied.
-Samples are taken from various contaminated food.
+The microbiology lab is designed to study the microbes.
+The lab involves the basic techniques of sterilizing media/glassware and growing microorganisms on specific media.
+Preparation of media and use of autoclave is conducted to prepare pure cultures and analyse contaminated food.
+Samples are taken from various natural and processed food.
 The growth of of microbes on media is later used to analyze the contamination of food.

 **About the Experiment:**

-Determination of the contamination of various food products in different environments
+The experiment is designed to determine the contamination of various food products in different environments

 **Target Audience:**

-Students
+UG Students of Food Technology

 **Course Alignment:**

-Food Technology, Food Microbiology
+Food Technology Lab (KFT 352)

 **Universities Mapped:**